 A lot of people are trying to avoid Teflon cookware.
 But if you want a nonstick pan without Teflon, your choices are limited.

-Also, it can be hard to find good recommendations for Teflon-free pans because there's a LOT of confusion and misinformation out there.
+You may have had trouble finding good recommendations for Teflon-free pans because there's a LOT of confusion and conflicting information out there in Internetland.
 You can find good non-Teflon pans, but you have to do your research: Teflon can show up where you least expect it, and even some "experts" give bad advice.

 Read on to find out why avoiding Teflon pans is probably a good idea, plus our recommendations for pans we GUARANTEE are 100% free of Teflon, PTFE, and all the other nasty chemicals you don't want in your cookware.